 Fill the removable centre piece with beer or cider of your choice, or alternatively make a fragrant mixture out of water and wine vinegar.

-Place the chicken perched atop the centre piece, and put the chicken roaster with the lid on into a cold oven, before turning up the heat to around 200 Celsius.
+Place the chicken perched atop the centre piece, and put the chicken roaster into a cold oven, before turning up the heat to around 200 Celsius.

 Cook for around 90 minutes and then place any sides, such as potatoes or vegetables, in the bottom of the roaster.
 Baste the chicken with the remaining beer, cider or vinegar mixture.

-Cook for another 30-45 minutes without the lid, until the chicken is golden brown on the outside and the vegetables are fully cooked.Serve with a delicious mustard or chili sauce for some irresistible flavour.
+Cook for another 30-45 minutes, until the chicken is golden brown on the outside and the vegetables are fully cooked.Serve with a delicious mustard or chili sauce for some irresistible flavour.